Our adventure

 An urgent priority for scientists is estimating the rate at which the Antarctic Ice Sheet will melt over the coming decades and centuries.

-To understand more what is happening in Antarctica during the current on-ice season, check out our Reports from the Ross Ice Shelf.
+To understand more what is happening in Antarctica during the current on-ice season, check out our News from the Ross Ice Shelf.

 Despite our ever-improving understanding of ice sheet dynamics, difficulties associated with modelling polar ice sheet response to climate change remains the largest source of uncertainty in global sea-level projections.
 This is especially true when modelling the Antarctic Ice Sheet.